lmc2179/lmc2179.github.io/drafts/cluster_standard_errors.md

 "The use of clustered standard errors can account for any sort of correlation between errors within each grouping."
 The Effect

 https://en.wikipedia.org/wiki/Intraclass_correlation

+adding a term removes bias; clustering gets you correct variance

+when in doubt, think about the sampling process

 ```python
 import numpy as np